Raptor007/X-Wing-Revival/README.txt

 the server port by changing the "sv_port" variable.

 Local games are announced by sending LAN broadcasts on UDP port 7000.
-If you have a software firewall enabled (such as Windows Firewall) make sure this port is allowed so you can discover local games.
+If you have a software firewall enabled (such as Windows Firewall) and want to play over LAN, make sure this port is allowed so you can discover local games.

 == VIRTUAL REALITY ==